 The UMKC VPN clients are available in multiple packages depending on operating system and drive mapping functionality.
 Click the file name to download and install the most appropriate version for your system and usage.

-Macintosh OS X (10.2 and above) has VPN software built into the operating
+Macintosh OS X has VPN software built into the operating

 system.
 Click the link below to access this instruction set.

 Windows VPN Client Installation Instructions

 - Click to download and run the appropriate VPN client from one of the links above.
 Depending on security settings, you may receive a second prompt.
 If so, click the Run button in this second prompt, too.